History of the Dominican Republic: War of Restoration

-Restoration: Second Republic 1865–1916
+Restoration: Second Republic (1865–1916)

-Second Republic

 By the time the Spanish departed, most of the main towns lay in ruins and the island was divided among several dozen caudillos.
 José María Cabral controlled most of Barahona and the southwest with the support of Báez's mahogany-exporting partners, while cattle rancher Cesáreo Guillermo assembled a coalition of former Santanista generals in the southeast, and Gregorio Luperón controlled the north coast.

 From the Spanish withdrawal to 1879, there were twenty-one changes of government and at least fifty military uprisings.
 In the course of these conflicts, two parties emerged.
 The Partido Rojo (Literally "Red Party") represented the southern cattle ranching latifundia and mahogany-exporting interests, as well as the artisans and laborers of Santo Domingo, and was dominated by Báez, who continued to seek annexation by a foreign power.
 The Partido Azul (literally "Blue Party"), led by Luperón, represented the tobacco farmers and merchants of the Cibao and Puerto Plata and was nationalist and liberal in orientation.
 During these wars, the small and corrupt national army was far outnumbered by militias organized and maintained by local caudillos who set themselves up as provincial governors.
 These militias were filled out by poor farmers or landless plantation workers impressed into service who usually took up banditry when not fighting in revolution.

 Within a month of the nationalist victory, Cabral, whose troops were the first to enter Santo Domingo, ousted Pimentel, but a few weeks later General Guillermo led a rebellion in support of Báez, forcing Cabral to resign and allowing Báez to retake the presidency in October.
 Báez was overthrown by the Cibao farmers under Luperón, leader of the Partido Azul, the following spring, but Luperón's allies turned on each other and Cabral reinstalled himself as president in a coup in 1867.
 After bringing several Azules ("Blues") into his cabinet the Rojos ("Reds") revolted, returning Báez to power.

-In 1869, U.S. President Ulysses S. Grant ordered U.S. Marines to the island for the first time.
-Dominican pirates operating from Haiti had been raiding U.S. merchant shipping in the Caribbean, and Grant directed the Marines to stop them at their source.

-Following the virtual takeover of the island, Báez negotiated a treaty of annexation with the United States.
+In 1869, Báez negotiated a treaty of annexation with the United States.
 Supported by U.S. Secretary of State William Seward, who hoped to establish a Navy base at Samaná, in 1871 the treaty was defeated in the United States Senate through the efforts of abolitionist Senator Charles Sumner.